 Another rarity for Glasgow this December was Chilean-registered Citation 680A Latitude CC-AXZ which arrived for a night stop on Tuesday 18 December and left about 20:30 hrs the following evening.
-I`ll update routing information for this biz-jet, seen here parked on Taxiway Yankee, when it becomes available.
+It was routing from St. John's, Newfoundland to Barcelona.

 HM Coastguard AgustaWestland AW189 G-MCGT called in at the Golden Jubilee Hospital Clydebank on the evening of Tuesday 11 December, presumably to drop off a patient.
 Above are additional views of the Rescue chopper, possibly the same AW189, practising landings on the rooftop helipad of the Queen Elizabeth University Hospital on Tuesday 4 December.

-Texan II N2872B, on its delivery flight to RAF Valley in Wales arrived on Saturday 1 December and stayed until the 3rd.
-USAF Cessna UC-35D Citation Encore 166766, call-sign `Magic 16` made a fuel stop on the 2nd.
-On Monday 10 December Hungarian Air Force/NATO Boeing C-17A Globemaster III, serial number 080001, Call-sign `Bartok 98`, arrived at 11:15 hrs and went straight to Stand 39, where it parked facing north.
+Texan II N2872B (f/v), on its delivery flight to RAF Valley in Wales arrived on Saturday 1 December and stayed until the 3rd.
+USAF Cessna UC-35D Citation Encore 166766 (f/v), call-sign `Magic 16` made a fuel stop on the 2nd.
+On Monday 10 December Hungarian Air Force/NATO Boeing C-17A Globemaster III, serial number 080001(f/v), Call-sign `Bartok 98`, arrived at 11:15 hrs and went straight to Stand 39, where it parked facing north.
 This presented a challenge for photographers due to the size of the aircraft, its proximity to the fence and a couple of metal poles encroaching on the scene.
 A full length uncluttered side-on shot was difficult to achieve unless you had a wideangle lens small enough to fit through the wire mesh.